AzureCR/acr-builder-os-tests/Windows/readme.md

-# Windows Builds
+# ACR Build for Windows
+Note!
+This is preview documentation.
+Official docs will soon be completed and pushed to https://aka.ms/acr/docs

 [ACR Build](https://aka.ms/acr/build) now supports Windows Containers.
 More interestingly, ACR Build supports all 2016 versions, including 1709, 1803 and ltsc2016 (Long Term Servicing Channel) for Windows Server Core and Nano Server

 ## Building Windows Containers with ACR Build
-Use a version specific tag so you're assured you're building the image based on the version of windows you intend to deploy.
+As a best practice, we recommend using  a version specific tag so you're assured you're building the image based on the version of Windows you intend to deploy.
-This is critical.
-If you're deployment environemnt only supports ltsc2016, building on 1709 or 1803 will fail when you attempt to run your built image.
+This is fairly critical.
+If the deployment environment only supports ltsc2016, building an image on 1709 or 1803 will fail when a newer versioned image is run on an older version of the host.
 Windows container hosts must be the same version, or newer to run previous versions of Windows containers.

-## Chosing a version of Windows
+## Choosing a version of Windows
-Chosing a version of Windows is a balance between what version your production environemnt can currently support, and newer/smaller images.
+Choosing a version of Windows is a balance between what version the production environment can currently support, and newer/smaller images.
 Windows has done a great job reducing the duplication of files in the base image, reducing the total image size. .NET has also done additional optimizations, further reducing the image sizes.
-Reducing the image size will reduce the build and deploy times as images are continually pulled across the network as newer base and higher level images are updated.
+Reducing the image size will reduce the build and deploy times as images are continually pulled across the network as newer base and higher-level images are updated.

 For more information, please see https://aka.ms/containercompat

-To get a sense of the image sizes, below are representative images required for Windows Server and Nano Server. .NET Framework and .NET Core are used as representative uses of the versions of Windows.
+To get a sense of the image sizes, below are representative images required for Windows Server and Nano Server. .NET Framework and .NET Core are used as representative uses of Windows.

 ### Windows Server Core, .NET Framework, ASP.NET
 ``` Bash